menu

 Sneak and Show Micro-Primer

-They key cards in this deck are Sneak Attack and Show and Tell, which are used to cheat out either Disciple of Griselbrand or Emrakul, the Aeons Torn.
+They key cards in this deck are Sneak Attack and Show and Tell, which are used to cheat out either Griselbrand or Emrakul, the Aeons Torn.
 The rest of the deck is cantrips and counterspells.

 I have cheesed Win-a-Boxes with it, and I know how to pilot it well enough.
 I should also mention that I haven't played Legacy since before the pandemic, so I am still a little rusty, and the sideboard was not tuned to the current metagame.
 I did swap out some Blood Moons and an Echoing Truth for Brotherhood's End as a card to beat Elves and Initiative decks, but more on that later.